yanghuixi1/redux-store/README.md

 ## Description

-An application uses Redux to manage global state.
+An e-commerce application uses redux-toolkit to manage global state

 ## Table of Contents